Welcome to the DC Storytelling System, designed by the Playful City group at American University.

 Questions?
 Contact us.

 The voices from this project come from the community, and institutions ranging from the Smithsonian Anacostia Community Museum to the DC Public Library.
-This is a project of the School of Communication at American University, as part of a collaboration with the Leimert Phone Company, and made possibly thanks to the generous support of the Smithsonian Women’s Committee.
+This is a project of the Playful City Lab in the School of Communication at American University, as part of a collaboration with the Leimert Phone Company, and made possibly thanks to the generous support of the Smithsonian Women’s Committee.